GPA Calculator

 Does an A+ count as 4.0 or 4.3?

 It depends on the institution.
-Some schools cap the scale at 4.0 (A+ = 4.0), while others use a 4.3 scale where A+ = 4.3.
-Our calculator uses the 4.3 scale with A+ = 4.3, which gives a more granular result.
+Most US high schools and many colleges cap the unweighted scale at 4.0 (A+ = 4.0).
+Some universities use a 4.3 scale (A+ = 4.3) to differentiate exceptional performance.
+Our calculator uses the 4.3 scale.
+For weighted GPA (AP/honors courses), A+ can reach 5.0 on a 5-point scale.